 Interestingly, the classroom visits had more ambiguous, partially unintended effects regarding the other two possible causes.
-First, when asked about gender differences in preferences, the share of students who agree that "women don't really like science" is relatively low in the control group (16% of girls and 20% of boys in Grade 10; 7% of girls and 15% of boys in Grade 12), but it is substantially higher owing to the interventions for both genders, by 4 to 10 percentage points.
-Second, the baseline shares of boys and girls who say that women face discrimination in science-related jobs are much larger (between 53 and 62%); these too increase for both genders, by 7 to 15 percentage points.
-These unintended effects on students' perceptions might represent an effort to rationalize the small number of women in science-related careers, making students more likely to agree with the simplistic view that "women don't really like science" as well as subscribing to the idea that women face discrimination.
+First, when asked about gender differences in preferences, the share of students who agree that 'women do not really like science' is relatively low in the control group (16% of girls and 20% of boys in grade 10; 7% of girls and 15% of boys in grade 12), but it is substantially higher owing to the interventions for both genders, by 4 to 10 pps.
+Second, the baseline shares of boys and girls who say that women face discrimination in science-related jobs are much larger (between 53% and 62%); these too increase for both genders, by 7 to 15 pps.
+These unintended effects on students' perceptions might represent an effort to rationalise the small number of women in science-related careers, making students more likely to agree with the simplistic view that 'women do not really like science' as well as subscribing to the idea that women face discrimination.

-4.2 Stated Preferences, Self-Concept, and Aspirations
+4.2 Stated Preferences, Self-Concept and Aspirations

-We now turn to the effects of the interventions on students' taste for science subjects, their self-concept in maths, and their science-related career aspirations.
-The results are reported in Panel C of Tables 3 and 4.
+We now turn to the effects of the interventions on students' tastes for science subjects, their self-concept in maths and their science-related career aspirations.
+The results are reported in panel C of Tables 3 and 4.

 Taste for science subjects.
-For both genders in Grade 10 and Grade 12, the classroom visits had no sizeable impact on students' taste for science subjects, which we measure using an index that combines their answers to four questions about their enjoyment of maths, physics-chemistry, and earth and life sciences (on a 0 to 10 Likert scale), and their self-reported taste for science in general (on a 4-point Likert scale).21 These findings are not particularly surprising, given that the interventions did not expose students to science-related content and were not specifically designed to promote interest in science.
+For both genders in grade 10 and grade 12, the classroom visits had no sizeable impact on students' taste for science subjects, which we measure using an index that combines their answers to four questions about their enjoyment of maths, physics-chemistry, and earth and life sciences (on a 0 to 10 Likert scale), and their self-reported taste for science in general (on a four-point Likert scale).
+These findings are not particularly surprising, given that the interventions did not expose students to science-related content and were not specifically designed to promote interest in science.

 Self-concept in maths.
-To measure the impact of the classroom visits on students' self-concept in mathematics, we use a composite index combining the responses to four questions: (i) students' self-assessed performance in maths; (ii) whether they feel lost when trying to solve a maths problem; (iii) whether they often worry that they will struggle in maths class; and (iv) whether they think they can do well in science subjects if they make enough effort.
+To measure the impact of the classroom visits on students' selfconcept in mathematics, we use a composite index combining the responses to four questions: (i) students' self-assessed performance in maths; (ii) whether they feel lost when trying to solve a maths problem; (iii) whether they often worry that they will struggle in maths class and (iv) whether they think they can do well in science subjects if they make enough effort.